 How Does Social Security Disability Work?

 The SSA provides disability benefits.
-You will qualify if:
+People with disabilities will qualify if:

 - You have a medical condition that prevents you from working.